We can’t change the lives of girl scouts without YOU!

 We've got in-depth workshops to help you make the Girl Scout experience safe and fun.
 Check out the Troop Leader Progression to learn what workshops need to be taken when or review our Adult Guide to Learning Opportunities to find the right events for you!

-• Getting Started - Required
+• New Leader's Learning Path - Required

 • Jump into Journeys